keel/ajaxhook/README.md

   },
   'onreadystatechange': function(event) {
     console.log('====> _hook[onreadystatechange]', this.xhr.readyState);
-    //when readyState is 4, change the responseText. if (this.xhr.readyState === 4 && this.xhr.status == 200) {
+    //when readyState is 4 and status is 200, change the responseText. if (this.xhr.readyState === 4 && this.xhr.status == 200) {
       //use "this.updateXhr" to update xhr props, event the real XMLHttpRequest.responseText is "read only";
       this.updateXhr('responseText', '/* ===hooked=== */' + this.xhr.responseText); //keep the changed value is rignt data-type, or there's a "parsererror" will be throw.
     }

-    // call the original event(other js set to xhr) if it existed, or stop call it if you like if (this.onreadystatechange) {
+    // call the original event(other js code set to XHR) if it existed, or stop call it if you like if (this.onreadystatechange) {
       this.onreadystatechange(event);
     }